 In July 2017 the Accord was contacted by a security guard working at an Accord covered factory, alleging that his employment was terminated despite the fact that he was, as he claimed, carrying out his duties during a scheduled fire drill.
 Upon receipt of the complaint, the Accord commenced an investigation into the matter.
 Read More

 On 6 April 2017, the Accord received a complaint through the Health and Safety Complaints Mechanism from a workers’ federation,

-Despite severe findings and temporary evacuation, Libas Textiles Ltd. among the first 25 remediated factories
+Despite severe findings and temporary evacuation, Libas Textiles Ltd. is among the first 25 remediated factories.

 When Libas Textiles Ltd. was inspected by the Accord in March 2014, the engineers identified more than 70 fire, structural and electrical hazards, including a number of safety issues that required urgent remediation: the construction of Building 2 of the factory was found to be inconsistent with the original layout plan and its columns were found too weak to carry the weight of the building.
 Read More